Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Discussion and Conclusion

-\textbf{Theoretical Contributions:} Our study contributes to LP literature by providing detailed empirical evidence on redemption behavior within the understudied PLP context using real-world data.
-We offer empirical support for mental accounting in point usage and demonstrate the behavioral impact of large exogenous point grants outside a lab setting.
-Furthermore, linking exploration-exploitation tendencies to point redemption patterns offers a new lens for understanding consumer engagement with multi-partner programs.
+Regarding theoretical contributions, our study contributes to the LP literature by providing detailed empirical evidence on redemption behavior within the understudied PLP context using real-world data.
+We offer empirical support for mental accounting in point usage and demonstrate the behavioral impact of large exogenous point grants outside a laboratory setting.
+Linking exploration-exploitation tendencies to point redemption patterns offers a new lens for understanding consumer engagement with multi-partner programs.

-\textbf{Managerial and Policy Implications:} For PLP operators and partner firms, our findings underscore the importance of understanding redemption flows across the network.
+In terms of managerial and policy implications for PLP operators and partner firms, our findings underscore the importance of understanding redemption flows across the network of PLPs.
 Segmenting users by demographics (RQ1) and shopping style (RQ3) can inform targeted promotions and partner recommendations.
 Exploitative users might be targets for deepening engagement with preferred partners, while exploratory users represent opportunities for cross-partner discovery.
-For policymakers, the effectiveness of point-based incentives (RQ2) is validated, but the results also highlight the importance of considering distributional effects (e.g., age-based response) and the potential for points to stimulate consumption without impacting cash savings directly.
+For policymakers, the effectiveness of point-based incentives (RQ2) is supported, but with an important caveat: point grants stimulate consumption within the point economy but do not appear to substitute for cash spending.
+This means that point-based policies may be effective for promoting digital adoption or directing consumers toward specific services.
+However, their usefulness as a general fiscal stimulus that aims to raise aggregate consumer expenditure should be assessed with caution.
+The results also highlight the importance of considering distributional effects (e.g., age-based response) when designing such programs.

-\textbf{Implications for Digital Platform Administrations:} This study provides practical insights into PLP operations implemented in digital platforms, showing how point redemption behavior affects partner firms and cross-partner transactions.
+For digital platform administration, this study provides practical insights into PLP operations implemented in digital platforms, showing how point redemption behavior affects partner firms and cross-partner transactions.
 Understanding these patterns helps firms develop better engagement strategies.
 Additionally, when public funds are distributed via PLPs, as in Japan, aligning point allocation with redemption is crucial for transparency and equitable policy outcomes.